jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 Vary: Origin
 ```

+**A lot of popular "cloud storage" hosts get this wrong.** They add CORS headers conditionally, and don't include the `Vary` header.
+Don't trust their defaults, check they're actually doing the right thing.

 `Vary` can list many headers to use as conditions, so if you're adding `Access-Control-Allow-Origin: *` depending on the presence of the `Origin` _and_ `Cookie` headers, then use:

 ```